Thai art: Khrueang khoen

 Khrueang khoen involves a lacquering technique that creates wooden and rattan items with a Rak resin latex surface.
 The surface is decorated with motifs created through scratching techniques or the application of vermillion or gold leaves.
 The craft originated from the Khün people who migrated into Northern Thailand from Kengtung in Shan state, Myanmar.

 Paper

 Samut khoi is an ancient type of Thai book that has been crafted for centuries from the bark of the Streblus asper tree.
 This type of paper is highly valued for its durability and is perfect for writing important documents and texts.
 Thai paper-making also involves the use of mulberry tree fibers to create Sa paper.
 This paper is known for its strength and versatility, making it ideal for use in traditional crafts such as lanterns, umbrellas, and parasols, which are often embellished with vibrant patterns and colors.
-Mulberry paper is also used in the intricate art of khon mask-making, as well as in the creation of wao, colorful kites that are flown during festivals and competitions.
+Mulberry paper is also used in the detailed art of khon mask-making, as well as in the creation of wao, colorful kites that are flown during festivals and competitions.